JesterProphet/ADM-HW4/README.md

     </table>
 </div>

-The main notebook is `main.ipynb`.
+The main notebook is `main.ipynb` which read the module `functions.py`.

+The shell script for the Command Line Question is `CommandLine.sh`.